ycpcs/cs320-spring2024/resources/index.md

 Git, GitHub, eGit, Git Desktop Clients
 ======================================

-[GitHub Desktip - Desktop CLient for GitHub](https://desktop.github.com/): If eGit for Eclipse just isn't cutting it for you and your team, try this.
+[GitHub Desktop - Desktop CLient for GitHub](https://desktop.github.com/): If eGit for Eclipse just isn't cutting it for you and your team, try this.
 It works outside of your IDE, but many students/faculty consider it easier to use.

 [Git-Tower - Desktop Client for Git](https://www.git-tower.com/windows): If eGit for Eclipse just isn't cutting it for you and your team, try this.
 It works outside of your IDE, but many students/faculty consider it easier to use.